 Evacuation of the fecal matter and other accumulation of dosha in the lower gastrointestinal tract through the anal route are known as Virechana karma.
 Expulsion of the waste from the body is the verbal meaning of the word virechana.
 For the same reason, all eliminatory procedures are referred by the name virechana in general.
-In the usage of different terms like shirovirechana, shukravirechana and mutravirechana, The word virechana means mere expulsion.
+In the usage of different terms like Shiro virechana, Shukra virechana, and Mutra virechana, The word virechana means mere expulsion.
 Though this word refers to expulsion of dosha from any route in general, in particular, elimination of dosha by way of inducing purgation is referred by the name virechana.
-In the present chapter, the term virechana is used to refer the elimination of dosha from the lower gastrointestinal tract through the anal route.
-Among the three doshas the morbid accumulation of pitta dosha is best eliminated by this procedure.
-Abnormal accumulation of kapha dosha in the lower gastrointestinal tract.
+In the present chapter, the term virechana is used to refer to the elimination of dosha from the lower gastrointestinal tract through the anal route.
+Among the three doshas, the morbid accumulation of pitta dosha is best eliminated by this procedure.
+Abnormal accumulation of Kapha dosha in the lower gastrointestinal tract.

 Types Of Virechana Karma Therapy

-Depending upon the degree of shodhana achieved by the virechana karma it is catagorised into mridu, madhyama and tikshna virechana.
-Minimal amount of shodhana when achieved is known as mridu virechana.
-Moderate amount of shodhana is referred by the name madhyama virechana.
-Tikshna virechana refers to maximal amount of shodhana.
-In another perspe, tive the virechana karma is also classified into four as anulomana, sramsana, bedhana and virechana.
+Depending upon the degree of shodhana achieved by the virechana karma it is categorized into mridu, madhyama and tikshna virechana.
+A minimal amount of shodhana when achieved is known as mridu virechana.
+A moderate amount of shodhana is referred by the name madhyama virechana.
+Tikshna virechana refers to the maximal amount of shodhana.
+In another person, tive the virechana karma is also classified into four as anulomana, Sramana, benihana, and virechana.

 This refers to the process of evacuation; in which the medicines administered cause disintegration of the mass of the fecal matter accumulated in the gastrointestinal tract as well as renders its formed (pakva) state.
 Haritaki (Terminalia chebula) is the best example for anulomana.

-The oral medication that cause disintegration of hard fecal matter accumulated in the gastrointestinal tract, and then expels the same is known as bedhana.
+The oral medication that causes disintegration of hard fecal matter accumulated in the gastrointestinal tract, and then expels the same is known as bedhana.
 Katurohini (Picrorrhiza kurroa) is a well-known herb inducing bedhana.